dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

 Step 5.
 Upload the Contract Definition File
 -------------------------------------------

-In this step, you will continue to use the ``sabre-cli`` container to upload a contract definition file for the ``intkey-multiply`` smart contract.
+In this step, you will continue to use the ``smart-cli`` container to upload a contract definition file for the ``intkey-multiply`` smart contract.

-Each Sabre smart contract requires a contract definition file in YAML format.
+Each Smart smart contract requires a contract definition file in YAML format.
 This file specifies the contract name, version, path to the compiled contract (Wasm file), and the contract's inputs and outputs.
-The ``sawtooth-sabre`` repository includes an example contract definition file, ``intkey_multiply.yaml``.
+The ``sawtooth-smart`` repository includes an example contract definition file, ``intkey_multiply.yaml``.

 1. Display the example contract definition file.